Youssef Fares (neurosurgeon)

 Youssef Fares (يوسف فارس) is a Lebanese neurosurgeon, academic and healthcare leader.
-He is a Professor and the Dean of the Lebanese University Faculty of Medicine, where he also serves as the founding director of the Neuroscience Research Center.
-Fares is also the CEO and Chairman of Al-Zahraa Hospital University Medical Center, the founding president of the Lebanese Association of Spine Surgery and the Senior Executive Vice President of the World Academy of Medical Sciences.
-In addition, he serves as an editor for the neurosurgical journal Surgical Neurology International.
+He is Professor of Neurosurgery at the Lebanese University, Founding President of the Lebanese Academy, and Chief Executive Officer and Chairman of Al-Zahraa Hospital University Medical Center.
+He previously served as Dean of the Lebanese University Faculty of Medicine and Founding Director of its Neuroscience Research Center.

+Fares is the Founding President of the Lebanese Association of Spine Surgery and has held leadership roles within the World Academy of Medical Sciences.
+He serves on the editorial boards of Surgical Neurology International and the International Journal of Neuroscience.

-In March 2020, Fares was elected into the European Academy of Sciences and Arts.
+In 2020, he was elected to the European Academy of Sciences and Arts, where he serves as Lebanon’s delegate.

 Early life and education

 Fares was born and raised in Lebanon.
-In 1982, he moved to Spain to attain an MD from the University of Granada in 1987 and a PhD in Medicine and Surgery summa cum laude from the Autonomous University of Madrid in 1992.
-He also finished an Executive MBA with honors from the American University of Technology in 2019.
+In 1982, he moved to Spain to pursue medical training.
+He received his MD from the University of Granada in 1987 and a PhD in Medicine and Surgery summa cum laude from the Autonomous University of Madrid in 1992.
+His doctoral work focused on intrathecal baclofen infusion techniques for the treatment of spasticity.

-Fares completed his training in neurosurgery at the Hospital Universitario Fundación Jiménez Díaz of the Autonomous University of Madrid and attained his Board Certification from the Spanish Ministry of Education and Science in 1993.
-He further pursued numerous fellowships in stereotactic neurosurgery at the Hospital Infanta Cristina de Badajoz, pediatric neurosurgery at the Hôpital de la Timone, epilepsy surgery at the Maudsley Hospital and neuronavigation at the Pitié-Salpêtrière Hospital.
+He completed his neurosurgical residency at the Hospital Universitario Fundación Jiménez Díaz of the Autonomous University of Madrid and obtained board certification from the Spanish Ministry of Education and Science in 1993.
+He subsequently undertook fellowships in stereotactic neurosurgery at the Hospital Infanta Cristina de Badajoz, pediatric neurosurgery at the Hôpital de la Timone, epilepsy surgery at the Maudsley Hospital and neuronavigation at the Pitié-Salpêtrière Hospital.

+Fares later completed an Executive MBA in Healthcare Management with honors from the American University of Technology.

 Career

-Since 1994, Fares has been a member of the faculty of medicine at the Lebanese University, where he is a professor.
-In 2020, he was appointed the Dean of the Faculty of Medicine.
-In 2014, he established the Neuroscience Research Center at the university that he currently serves as the Founding Director.
-He previously led the Department of Neurosurgery as its Chairman between 2009 and 2020 and served as the Associate Dean of the Faculty of Medicine from 2012 to 2020.
+Since 1994, Fares has been a faculty member at the Lebanese University, where he holds the rank of professor.
+He served as Chairman of the Department of Neurosurgery from 2009 to 2020, Associate Dean of the Faculty of Medicine from 2011 to 2020, and Dean from 2020 to 2022.

+In 2014, he founded the Neuroscience Research Center at the Lebanese University and served as its Founding Director until 2022.
+During his deanship, he established additional research programs and graduate training pathways in clinical investigation, health administration, and medical ethics.

-In 2016, Fares was appointed the CEO and Chairman of Al-Zahraa Hospital–University Medical Center, a medical center in Lebanon.
-He transitioned the hospital to a full academic medical center.
+In 2016, Fares was appointed CEO and Chairman of Al-Zahraa Hospital University Medical Center.
+He oversaw its integration as a teaching and research hospital affiliated with the Lebanese University Faculty of Medicine and directed institutional responses during the COVID-19 pandemic.

-Fares was appointed as the Senior Executive Vice President of the World Academy of Medical Sciences in 2017.
-In 2018, he established a headquarters for the academy in Beirut to serve the MENA region.

-Fares is a Fellow of the American College of Surgeons, a Fellow of the International College of Surgeons and an International Member of the American Association of Neurological Surgeons.
+In 1998, he founded the Lebanese Association of Spine Surgery, a national professional society focused on spine care standards and education.

+In 2021, Fares led the creation of the Lebanese Academy by national decree and formally launched it in 2022 as Lebanon’s national learned society.
+As its Founding President, he established its governance structure and merit-based election processes.

 Research

-Fares’s research in neurosurgery, neuroscience and conflict medicine led to more than 100 peer-reviewed publications that range between books, book chapters, original articles, reviews, editorials and conference proceedings.
+Fares has authored more than 140 peer-reviewed publications across neurosurgery, neuroscience, and conflict medicine.
 He co-developed the Fares Scale of Injuries due to Cluster Munitions to evaluate functional impairment in victims of cluster munitions.